Jeganath18/CRM-server/README.md

 # CRM-Server Documentation

 This document provides instructions on how to set up and run the CRM-Server.
-This server is built to handle customer relationship management tasks, including user authentication, customer data management, and image uploads.
+This server is built to handle customer relationship management tasks, including user authentication, customer data management, and image uploads.This application is designed to interact with the [CRM-Web](https://github.com/Jeganath18/CRM-web).

+***

+## ℹ️ A Note on Contribution
+This application was professionally developed for a client, WealthEmpires.
+The commits in this repository were made using a company-provided GitHub ID.
+I was the one working behind that GitHub ID.
+This personal repository serves as a showcase and a trace of my individual work and contributions to the project.

+***

 ***